koenraadvanmeerbeek/sGlobe-website/content/project/SAstability/index.md

 date = 2020-10-21T00:00:00

 # Project summary to display on homepage.
-summary = "Stuying ecosystem health and functioning with remote sensing"
+summary = "Studying ecosystem health and functioning using remote sensing"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`